aturfah/cmplxsys530-final/docs/CONTRIBUTING.md

 Minus very small things (ex" updating `requirements.txt`), all changes should have corresponding issue(s) and pull request(s).
 These should follow the templates specified in the `docs/` directory.

 ## Issue & Pull Request Labels
 The labels on issues and PRs help identify the nature of the work that needs to be done.
 The labels are broken up into four main categories: flags, scope, status, and type.
 Except for `status` labels, the issue and its corresponding pull request(s) should share the same labels.
 The status, type, and scope labels are all necessary labels for an issue.
+Please check out [the issue labels section](https://github.com/aturfah/cmplxsys530-final/labels) of the github repository for the available labels and their meaning.

 ### Flag Labels
 Labels prefixed with `flag` are meant to indicate some special meaning about an issue.
 These can be `high priority` issues, `duplicate` issues, etc.